zentrum-lexikographie/wordprofile/wordprofile/preprocessing/README.md

   Parse conll file and add linguistic annotations and lemmatisation.

 Options:
-  -i, --input FILENAME      Path to input file in conllu format.
+  -i, --input FILENAME      Path to input file in conllu format (gzip compressed).
-  -o, --output FILENAME     Output file.
+  -o, --output FILENAME     Output file (data is compressed with gzip).
   -f, --fast                Use CPU-optimized models for faster processing.
 As
                             default, GPU-optmized model group is used.
   -g, --gpu INTEGER         ID of GPU to use, default -1 , i.e. using CPU.